aareano/alexa-web-information-service/README.md

 The `CategoryBrowse` and `ListingsBrowse` actions return the top sites within a category.

-## License Summary

-This sample code is made available under the MIT license.

 ## Python

 Tested with Python v3.7.2 and Python v2.7.14